open5e/open5e/source/monsters/tome-of-beasts/D/demons/malakbel.rst

 **Searing Flare (Recharge 5-6).** The malakbel intensifies its Blistering Radiance to withering levels.
-All creatures in the malakbel’s aura take 31 (7d8) radiant damage and gain a level of exhaustion; a successful DC 16 Constitution saving throw reduces damage by half and negates exhaustion.
+All creatures in the malakbel’s aura take 31 (7d8) radiant damage and gain a level of :ref:`srd:exhaustion`; a successful DC 16 Constitution saving throw reduces damage by half and negates exhaustion.

 **Teleport.** The malakbel magically teleports to an unoccupied